biocatiit/website/content/pages/users_code_of_conduct.rst

 *   Notification should be done by either:

     *   Contacting a BioCAT staff person on site.
-    *   Emailing your concerns to BioCAT Deputy Director Jesse Hopkins at jhopkins1@iit.edu, BioCAT Director Tom Irving at irving@iit.edu and/or CSRRI (BioCAT’s parent organization) Director Carlo Segre at segre@iit.edu.
+    *   Emailing your concerns to BioCAT Director Jesse Hopkins at jhopkins1@iit.edu, BioCAT PI Tom Irving at irving@iit.edu and/or CSRRI (BioCAT’s parent organization) Director Carlo Segre at segre@iit.edu.

 *   Anyone experiencing or witnessing behavior that constitutes an immediate or